Heisman runner-up Heupel among new college HOF candidates

 Josh Heupel, who was the Heisman Trophy runner-up for Oklahoma in 2000, and former North Carolina pass-rushing star Julius Peppers are among 12 players making their first appearance of the College Football Hall of Fame ballot this year.

-The 2020 class will be announced in January, before the College Football Playoff championship on Jan.
-13.

 Among the other first-time candidates are C.J.
 Spiller of Clemson, Chris Samuels of Alabama and James Laurinaitis of Ohio State.
-Players become eligible for the hall 10 years after their college careers end and when they are done playing professionally.
+Players become eligible 10 years after their college careers end and when they are done playing professionally.

+Heupel, heading into his second season as coach at UCF, was the quarterback for the Sooners when they won their last national championship.
+Peppers won the Bednarik Award as the nation's top defensive player and Lombardi Award as the best lineman in 2001 before going on to a 17-year NFL career.
+He announced his retirement in February.

+Among the holdovers on the ballot of 76 major-college players are Heisman Trophy winners Eric Crouch of Nebraska (2001), Carson Palmer of Southern California (2002) and the late Rashaan Salaam (1994) of Colorado.

 Comments